theFunDorg/ros2kdb/README.md

 * KDB Client requests Service response
 * KDB Server responds to Service request

+Currently, the code is written for a package called racer_interfaces located in the same src directory as the ros2kdb package

 ## Installation Instructions

 Set the Package's directory as ROS2KDB_DIR.